Apple’s streaming service will launch before Disney’s, sources say

 The story, which was published on The Information, claims that content creators have been asked “to be ready for launch by mid-April”.
 These content creators potentially include the Oprah Winfrey Network and others who have signed deals to create shows and movies for the Cupertino-based company.

-Apple has yet to confirm this timeline to reporters but that could change during today’s Q4 earnings call that’s slated to happen on January 29 at 5:00pm EST / 10:00pm GMT.
+Apple has yet to confirm this timeline to reporters but that could change during today’s Q1 2019 earnings call that’s slated to happen on January 29 at 5:00pm EST / 10:00pm GMT.

 Should the report from The Information turn out to be accurate, and similar reports on Disney’s new streaming service Disney+ also hold true, Apple’s new streaming service will be out months before Disney’s - which is due out toward the end of the year – giving the company an early lead in the race to create the next Netflix.